 With 529 plans, you have another option: prepaid college tuition plans.
 These plans allow you to buy chunks of tuition at current rates and use them in the future.

-Unfortunately, not many states offer these plans, and they come with many restrictions.
+Unfortunately, few states offer these plans, and they come with many restrictions.
 For instance, you may have to be a state resident to use these plans.
 Plus, getting the maximum value is usually only possible by attending public, in-state colleges.

 4. Uniform Gift to Minors Act (UGMA) or Uniform Transfer to Minors Act (UTMA) Accounts